Ben-Hugaerts/ip1_assignment2/README.md

 * functions.py

   This file is referenced in "matrices_generator_CVRP.py" and "matrices_generator_CVRP_TW.py" and contains two functions.
 One is used to join together adjacent zones if possible and the other to calculate the Euclidian distance.

+* charging_schedule.py

+  This file uses the Gurobi solver to determine a charging schedule which minimizes the amount of chargers needed.
+A function in the file is used to determine how many cars are needed each day.
+This function is based on the results of running "CVRP_TW.py" for several days with an 8h working day and the vehicle with the smaller capacity.
+Would any other setting be used, this function should be reestimated.

 * locations.csv & packages.csv